Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

-Theorem 1 states that there is a one-to-one correspondence between equilibrium states and sets of constraints $\{ \xi_{j} \}$.
-In Sec.~\ref{sec:TCgeneral}, we have seen that there is a one-to-one correspondence between $\{ \xi_{j} \}$ and $\{ X_{j} \}$.
-It follows that the equilibrium states of a system are completely and uniquely specified by the set $\{ X_{j} \}$.
+Postulation 1 states that there is a one-to-one correspondence between the set of constraints $\{ \xi_{j} \}$ and the resulting equilibrium state.
+In Sec.~\ref{sec:TCgeneral}, we established that there is a one-to-one correspondence between $\{ \xi_{j} \}$ and $\{ X_{j} \}$.
+It follows that the equilibrium state of a system is completely and uniquely specified by the set $\{ X_{j} \}$.
 Conversely, an equilibrium state fixes only one value $X_{j}$ for each $\xi_{j}$.

-{\bf Corollary 3: Existence of the fundamental relation of equilibrium}
+{\bf Corollary 4: Existence of the fundamental relation of equilibrium}

 {\em Under given constraints with a fixed $U$, the thermodynamic coordinates $\{ X_{j} \}$ of a system are uniquely determined when the system is in equilibrium.}